ashki23/HPC-notes/spack.md

 ```

 To update version of the package, install the package tar file from the
-developer webpage or Github and extract the related hash number by
+developer web-page or GitHub and extract the related hash number by
 `md5sum` or `shasum -a 256` command and add version and hash number to
 the package file.
 For example, `spack edit octopus`: